RouleThomas/Akizu_Lab/001_EZH1_project/003__CutRun/labtone.md

 Save in `output/bigwig_histone_NotGenotypeGroup_lib`, the correct scaling factor to use are the `output/spikein/spikein_histone_groupABgenotype_scaling_factor.txt`.

-Let's merge the bigwig into 1 file with wiggletools (will do average of bigwig signal and not sum, many options see [github](https://github.com/Ensembl/WiggleTools)):
+Let's merge the bigwig into 1 file with wiggletools as median value (will do average of bigwig signal and not sum, many options see [github](https://github.com/Ensembl/WiggleTools)):

 **Run wiggletools:**
 ```bash